StoneWolf18/enoch/docs/combat.md

 Healing while taking another action requires a successful Stamina + Survival roll versus difficulty 8.
 Failure means any blood spent is lost without effect, while botching will result in both that blood loss and receiving an additional health level of damage.

-If an ability requires spending more blood to active than you can per turn (limited by your <a href="#backgrounds#generation">generation</a>), you would still need to wait until the required amount has been spent.
+If an ability requires spending more blood to active than you can per turn (limited by your <a href="/backgrounds?id=generation">generation</a>), you would still need to wait until the required amount has been spent.
 This might require waiting 2-3 rounds, depending on the ability in question.

 <div class="thirdHeader" id="standing-up">Standing Up</div>

 Anyone knocked prone can devote their turn to standing without a roll.
-Those wanting to stand while doing something else will have to <a href="#system-reference#multiple-actions">take multiple actions</a>.
+Those wanting to stand while doing something else will have to <a href="/system-reference?id=multiple-actions">take multiple actions</a>.

 <div class="thirdHeader" id="moving">Moving</div>